 RESEARCH IN PROGRESS

 Hussong, A. M. (PI), with Coffman, J. L., Costanzo, P. R., Halberstadt, A. G., & Mokrova, I. (co-PIs) (2012-2014), The socialization of gratitude through parent-child interaction.
 This two-year grant explored how parents socialize gratitude in their young children in two studies.
 First, we conducted separate focus groups with parents and children, to identify parents’ goals and values, and socialization techniques, with regard to gratitude and entitlement (see Halberstadt et al., in press).
 Second, based on these focus groups and the available literature, we investigated socialization of gratitude and children’s experiences of gratitude and well-being in a short-term longitudinal study.
 A number of papers are in preparation; more are planned for writing in 2015-2016.

 Halberstadt, A. G., Davis, H., DeCuir-Gunby, J., Sims, C. A. Racial bias in European –American preservice teachers predicts differential responding to children’s misbehaviors.
 This study assesses subtle forms of prejudice and preservice teachers’ responses to emotion-related stimuli presented by adults and children.
 Our goal is to assess the ways in which European-American preservice teachers express prejudicial responses, perhaps without self-knowledge, and then how these responses become activated in their potential thoughts, feelings, and behaviors in the classroom.
 Two manuscripts will be in preparation from this research.

 Halberstadt, A. G., & Chentsova-Dutton, Y. Sadness across cultures.
-A series of studies are being planned and conducted to assess socialization of emotion, as embedded within proximal and distal cultural factors, in the United States and Russia.
+A series of studies are being conducted and planned to assess socialization of sadness in the United States and Russia.